elieue/languages/datacampitu/sql.md

   - WIll generate an error otherwise
 - Make sure you have all filters in the right places
   - Properly filter both the main and the subquery

+### Subqueries everywhere!
+And best practices!

+- Format your queries
+- Annotate your queries with comments
+  /*  this is a comment   */                   --this is a comment
+- Indent your queries
+-